VAN RIEMSDYK LIFTS NEW HAMPSHIRE TO 3-2 OVERTIME WIN OVER BEMIDJI STATE

-Sophomore defenseman Trevor van Riemsdyk scored the game-winning goal for the Wildcats
+Sophomore defenseman Trevor van Riemsdyk scores 2:08 into overtime for Wildcats

 HANOVER, N.H. - Trevor van Riemsdyk (Middletown, N.J.) scored at 2:08 of overtime to lift the second-ranked University of New Hampshire men's hockey team to Monday afternoon's 3-2 overtime win against non-conference foe Bemidji State in the final round of the Ledyard National Bank Classic at Dartmouth College.